Skip to main content

 Switch Unique Identifier

-Profiles consist of a Key Space and a Profile Key.
-Any given Profile can have multiple Profile Keys, however each of them must belong to a different key space.
-This feature allows to remove one of the current Profile Keys from an existing Profile and replace it with another new Profile Key within a different Key Space.
+Profiles consist of a Keyspace and a Profile Key.
+Any profile can have multiple Profile Keys, but each must belong to a different Keyspace.
+Switching Unique Identifier removes one Profile Key and replaces it with a new one in a different Keyspace.

 Watch this video to learn how to Change the Unique Identifier for a single Profile with API.